CreatorYo/CreatorYo/README.md

 😄 **Pronouns:** He/Him

 ⚡ **Fun Fact:**
-I'm the founder of **CreatorYo Creations / Games**! 🎮 If you didn't know, now you do!
+I'm the founder of **CreatorYo Games / Creations**!
+If you didn't know, now you do!

 🔗 **My Socials / Other Links:**
 - [X / Twitter](https://x.com/CreatorYo)